 Any company or individual who intends to import or manufacture a new or flagged substance in Canada is required to notify under the New Substances Notification Regulations (NSNR).

 Any substance not included on the DSL or that appears on the DSL and is flagged with a Significant New Activity Notice (SNAc) or a Reduced Regulatory Requirement (RRR) is subject to the NSNR.
 These regulations apply to chemicals, polymers, biochemicals, biopolymers and biotechnology (living organisms).
-View the Comprehensive Listing of Substances that are Subject to a Significant New Activity Notice.
+View the Comprehensive Listing of Substances that are Subject to the Significant New Activity Provisions.
 View the Policy on the Use of Significant New Activity Provisions of the Canadian Environmental Protection Act, 1999.

 The NSNR require that any person who intends to import or manufacture a substance subject to notification under the regulations must submit a New Substances Notification (NSN) package to Environment Canada, containing all information prescribed in the regulations, prior to import or manufacture of the substance.